 Expenditure allocated that relates directly to this category includes the teaching costs, venue hire, direct costs, and support costs of running the sessions.
-These also include an apportionment of 43% (2012: 35%) of the Chief Executive's costs based on the estimated time spent on the charitable activities.
+There are no costs associated with a Chief Executive for 2015 (2014: 44% of the Chief Executive's costs).